charliecalvert/CloudNotes/Assignments/Isit322Midterm2016.md

 **NOTE**: *I'm also going to need your most recent config file.
 Make sure that your **config/ElvenConfig.json** file contains your most recent configuration data.*

+## Display Class

+I end up creating a number of methods whose sole purpose is to display data.
+It is frequently considered a good idea to separate this kind of code from the rest of your code.